andriiloginov/notes/content/_index.md

 ---
 # Greetings, traveler 🗿

-If someone else finds this gems useful, well, yay!
+If you found these gems useful, well… yay for us both!
 ## Categories

 ### 🎨 Design